The organizing committee of STRC has the pleasure to announce the call for abstracts for the 2019 Swiss Transport Research Conference.

 |Costs per person:||CHF 425|

-The costs cover the conference fees and full board, from lunch on May 16 to lunch on May 18.
+The costs cover the conference fees and full board, from lunch on May 15 to end of sessions on May 17.
 Generally, due to capacity limitations, participants will be accommodated in double rooms.

 |Word template||DOT 0.1MB|